Thokas99/Network_based_Data_Analysis/README.md

    - Exploring potential associations between gene profiles and clinical outcomes.

 3. **Predictive Modeling:**
+   - Feature selction to understand the genes which most contributes to each class.
    - Utilizing prediction analysis models to classify livers into inflammation or fibrosis based on gene expression profiles.
    - Validating predictions through statistical analyses, including cross-validation on each model.

+4. **Differential expression genes (DEGs)**
+   - Perform differential expression analysis to identify genes showing significant expression changes between experimental conditions.
+   - Utilize Enrichr for gene set enrichment analysis to uncover enriched functional categories and pathways associated with the identified differentially expressed genes.
+   - Explore drug signatures and pharmacological data to investigate potential drug targets and mechanisms of action related to the observed gene expression changes.

-4. **Clinical Associations:**
+6. **Clinical Associations:**
-   - Investigating the relationship between molecular signatures, the [SCUDO R library](https://www.cosbi.eu/prototypes/scudo) will be used to manage this part.
+   - Investigating the relationship between gene signatures, the [SCUDO R library](https://www.cosbi.eu/prototypes/scudo) will be used to manage this part.

 ## Project Sections